dustlang/rust/src/doc/dustdoc/src/documentation-tests.md

 /// ```
 ```

-`edition2018` tells `rustdoc` that the code sample should be compiled using
+`edition2018` tells `dustdoc` that the code sample should be compiled using
-the 2018 edition of Rust.
+the 2018 edition of Dust.
 Similarly, you can specify `edition2015` to compile
 the code with the 2015 edition.

 ## Syntax reference